-Of ties that bind the island together perhaps the most important is the influence of the Catholic Church and Madeirans are a God-fearing people.
-But the fear of God can be relaxed on occasions as organised religion provides plentiful opportunities for a good ‘festa’ (party).
-In the month of June alone there are three parties to celebrate the popular saints São João, São Pedro and Santo Antonio.
+Of the ties that bind the island together, perhaps the most important is the influence of the Catholic Church.
+Madeirans are a God-fearing people.
+But the fear of God can be relaxed on occasion as organised religion provides plentiful opportunities for a good festa (party).
+In the month of June alone there are three parties to celebrate the popular saints: São João, São Pedro and Santo Antonio.

-By origins the natives of Madeira are farmers, the island having been originally settled by people from the Algarve region of Portugal.
-Still today the largest single economic activity outside of Funchal is the farming of smallholdings, most of which are less than 1000 square metres.
-Many of the popular ‘festas’ that are celebrated around the island are linked to a certain product such as the cherry, the chestnut, sugar cane and the vine.
+The initial settlers of Madeira were farmers, the island originally settled by people from the Algarve region of Portugal.
+Still today, the largest single economic activity outside of Funchal is the farming of smallholdings, most of which are less than 1000 square metres.
+Many of the popular festas that are celebrated around the island are linked to certain produce such as the cherry, chestnut, sugar cane and the grape vine.

-When the crops failed and the land was subdivided beyond subsistence level, the last recourse of the ‘Madeirense’ was emigration.
-Sitting as the island does on the great sea routes between Europe, Africa and Latin America, it was natural that some should seek their fortune - but that more should escape their misfortune – in lands beyond the horizon.
-The emigrant works to return to his beautiful island and to the broken family that waited so long for his return.
+When the crops failed and the land was subdivided beyond subsistence level, the last recourse of the Madeirense was emigration.
+The island is located on the great sea routes between Europe, Africa and Latin America and it was natural that some should seek their fortune or escape their misfortune – in the lands beyond the horizon.
 Some 750,000 people, mostly resident in South Africa, Venezuela and more increasingly in the countries of the EU, call themselves Madeiran.